Cardinalidae: Breeding and reproduction

 A northern cardinal (Cardinalis cardinalis) nest showing the open-cup nest structure and key features of Cardinalidae eggs.

-Nearly all cardinalids are monogamous breeders, and are highly territorial.
-Most species are monogamous during the breeding season, and each year, birds may find different partners.
+Nearly all cardinalids are monogamous breeders and are highly territorial.
+Most species are monogamous during the breeding season, and each year, birds may pair with different partners.
 The only exception is the dickcissel, which is a polygynous species that nests in dense grasses and sedges.
-Other non-monogamous species include the lazuli and painted bunting, which perform extra-copulation with multiple partners.
+Other non-monogamous species include the lazuli bunting and the painted bunting, which perform extra-copulation with multiple partners.
 The family is known for their intense, brilliant songs.
-In some species like the lazuli bunting and indigo bunting, the birds learn singing by match-based learning, meaning that first-year breeding males will learn by copying the songs of nearby males, as opposed to learning it while they are in the nest.
-Even more unusual is the females of a few species, such as the scarlet tanager, northern cardinal, pyrrhuloxia, and black-headed grosbeak, which sing as well.
+In some species, like the lazuli bunting and the indigo bunting, the birds learn singing by match-based learning, meaning that first-year breeding males will learn by copying the songs of nearby males, as opposed to learning it while they are in the nest.
+Even more unusual is the females of a few species, such as the scarlet tanager, northern cardinal, pyrrhuloxia, and black-headed grosbeak (Pheucticus melanocephalus), which sing as well.
 In temperate species, the breeding season occurs annually, while in tropical species it is year-round.
-The breeding seasons are in sync with the abundance of insects.
+The breeding seasons are synchronized with insect abundance.
 Most species build open-cup nests made of grasses and twigs, depending on the species.
 These nests would be in the trees, often high up in the crown.
-The nest building is done by both partners or by the female alone.
+Nest building is performed by both partners or by the female alone.
 The male and female take turns incubating the nest; often, the male feeds the female.
 A clutch averages one to six eggs, with tropical species laying the fewest.
 Cardinalids produce one to three broods per season.
 As with other passerines, the young are born altricial and fledged between one and two weeks.